 - Orlando City SC — The Orlando City Soccer Club is a professional Major League Soccer team that was added as an expansion team in 2015.

 - UCF Knights — Cheer on the home college football team and tailgate like you were back in college.

 11. Learn to Embrace the Weather…

 There’s no doubt that living in Orlando will at times feel like you’re sweltering in a tropical climate.
 If you’re not used to year-round heat, this could take a while to get used to.
 The temperature stays well above 60 degrees, and there are no defined seasons.

-There is a rainy period a couple of months out of the year between June and September, but for the most part, temperatures can hover above 90 degrees.
-In fact, each year there’s an average of 105 days that are above the 90-degree threshold.
+There is a rainy period a couple of months out of the year between June and September, but it’s nothing like Seattle where rainy days amount to five months a year.
+For the most part, temperatures hover at above 90 degrees.
+In fact, each year there’s an average of 105 days that are above the 90-degree threshold in Orlando.
 Compare that to the national average of only 37 days.